 First things first, Jacuzzi & Sauna!!

-It’s small and maybe can only fit up to 4 people, but it’s the perfect start.
-The pressure is right, and the temperature is not that cold.
+It was small and maybe can only fit up to 4 people, but it was the perfect start.
+The pressure was right, and the temperature was not that cold.

-We spent 15 minutes in the Jacuzzi since there’s a sign that Jacuzzi use must be limit to 15 minutes and another couple is waiting on the lounge for us to finish.
-The sauna is hot as expected, of course, but also small that one sauna maybe can only fit four people.
+We only spent 15 minutes in the Jacuzzi since there was a sign that Jacuzzi usage must be limited to 15 minutes, and also, another couple was waiting in the lounge for us to finish.
+The sauna was hot as expected, of course, but also small that one sauna maybe can only fit four people.
 The staff gave us cold towels dipped in ice for our faces before we went inside.
 All gadgets have to be left outside.

 Life Talk at Infinity Pool 1

 Since our pores opened due to the heat of the sauna, we dipped into the first infinity pool, a few steps down the Jacuzzi and sauna, for the cold water to close our pores.
 We spent most of our time here talking about life and our plans, and a little gossip.

 We didn’t spend time on the lounge here (just for photo purposes) since we wanted to proceed already on the next pools.

 We started to descend to explore more of the other facilities; thus, our first struggle with stairs.
-We saw a Dr Fish sign which got us excited because we’ve never tried a fish spa ever!
+We saw a Dr. Fish sign which got us excited because we’ve never tried a fish spa ever!
 It was our first.
-On our way, we’ve spotted a gorgeous Kubo lounge overlooking the mountains.
-Just beside it is the Dr Fish pond where some aunties and uncles (who I think are friends with one of the Luljetta owners) were enjoying themselves.
+On our way, we spotted a gorgeous Kubo lounge overlooking the mountains.
+Just beside it was the Dr. Fish pond where some aunties and uncles (who I think are friends with one of the Luljetta owners) were enjoying themselves.
 They invited us in, and we sat beside them.